 In Europe, 75% of women think their society is sexist.
 There is a generational shift though: discrimination was once deemed normal and unalterable, something women had to live with.
 It is now gradually perceived as a cultural trait to be eliminated.

 “Not at all, not at work.
 But they are paid less than men.
 It has always been this way.
 Since I was born, men have always been luckier than women.
-It’s down to our history, women have always been the men’s maids, in charge of the house.– M., 88, Switzerland.
+It’s down to our history, women have always been the men’s maids, in charge of the house.” – M., 88, Switzerland.

 @

 “For me sexism is institutionalised/cultural, a bit like racism.
-The wage gap, the small number of women in senior positions, the lack of enthusiasm around inclusive writing or the feminisation of certain job names show that our culture is still sexist today. – F., 32, UK.
+The wage gap, the small number of women in senior positions, the lack of enthusiasm around inclusive writing or the feminisation of certain job names show that our culture is still sexist today.” – F., 32, UK.

-you ever been harassed in the public space because you are a woman?
+2. Have you ever been harassed in the public space because you are a woman?

 Unfortunately, 91% of the participants answered yes, across both regions.
 This harassment includes “cat-calling, whistling and stalking, people trying to grab your behind, openly commenting on your features in multiple languages”.
 It is perpetrated by “young male teenagers up to older men.
 Soldiers, police, etc. is openly involved and if they see it on the streets, they cheer and clap hands.
 It happens every day in Egypt and unfortunately it is normal“(K., 30, Egypt).